Duoidal Structures for Compositional Dependence: Concrete Characterization

-\begin{proof} We first show by induction that an expressible poset has no full embeddings of $Z$.
-Empty or singleton posets cannot have a full embedding of $Z$ as they have fewer than 4 elements, so it suffices to show that this property is preserved by disjoint unions and joins.
-If $P$ and $Q$ have no full embeddings of $Z$, then as $Z$ is connected any full embedding $Z \to P \sqcup Q$ factors through either $P$ or $Q$, and hence cannot exist.
-Any full embedding $Z \to P \Join Q$ which does not factor through $P$ or $Q$ must send some elements to $P$ and some to $Q$.
-But for the embedding to be full there must be an arrow in $Z$ from each element sent to $P$ to each element sent to $Q$, and there is no partition of $Z$ with this property.
+\begin{proof} We first show by induction that a sum-join expressible poset has no full embeddings of $N$.
+Empty or singleton posets cannot have a full embedding of $N$ as they have fewer than 4 elements, so it suffices to show that this property is preserved by sums and joins.
+If $P$ and $Q$ have no full embeddings of $N$, then as $N$ is connected any full embedding $N \to P \sqcup Q$ factors through either $P$ or $Q$, and hence cannot exist.
+Any full embedding $N \to P \Join Q$ which does not factor through $P$ or $Q$ must send some elements to $P$ and some to $Q$.
+But for the embedding to be full there must be an arrow in $N$ from each element sent to $P$ to each element sent to $Q$, and there is no partition of $N$ with this property.

-Now assume $P$ is a finite poset with no full embedding of $Z$; we want to show that $P$ is expressible.
-Using strong induction on the cardinality of $P$, to show $P$ is expressible it suffices to check that $P$ is either empty, singleton, a disjoint union of nonempty posets, or a join of nonempty posets.
+Now assume $P$ is a finite poset with no full embedding of $N$; we want to show that $P$ is sum-join expressible.
+Using strong induction on the cardinality of $P$, to show $P$ is sum-join expressible it suffices to check that $P$ is either empty, singleton, a sum of nonempty posets, or a join of nonempty posets.
 If $P$ is empty, singleton, or not connected, we are done, so assume $P$ is connected with more than one element.
-Furthermore, if $P$ has only 2 or 3 elements, it is straightforward to check by enumeration that $P$ is up to isomorphism expressible by one of the expressions in \eqref{eqn.smallposets}.
+Furthermore, if $P$ has only 2 or 3 elements, it is straightforward to check by enumeration that $P$ is, up to isomorphism, sum-join expressible by one of the sum-join expressions in \eqref{eqn.smallposets}.

 We can therefore assume that $P$ has at least 4 elements.
 Let $P_{max}$ denote the maximal elements of $P$, $P_\bot$ denote the full sub-poset of $P$ containing the elements which are strictly less than every element in $P_{max}$, and $P_\top$ denote the full sub-poset of $P$ on the complement of $P_\bot$.
 We show that $P_\bot$ and $P_\top$ are nonempty and $P = P_\bot \Join P_\top$, completing the proof.